bitcoin-dot-org/Bitcoin.org/_alerts/2017-07-12-disruptive-forks.md

 1. If you send bitcoins as payments, note that many services may stop accepting bitcoins at {{start}} or earlier.

-1. Be wary of storing your bitcoins on an exchange or other third-party wallet.
+1. Be wary of storing your bitcoins on an exchange or any service that doesn't allow you to make a local backup copy of your private keys.
 If they accept transactions during the event, they could lose money and will likely spread those loses across all their users.
 If there end up being two or more competing versions of Bitcoin, then they may refuse to give you your bitcoins on versions they don't like.

 ## During the event